-The small bowel is the longest and deepest part of the digestive tract and measures about 6 meters in length.
+The small bowel is the longest and deepest part of the digestive tract and measures about 6 metres in length.
 Hence, it cannot be reached with normal endoscopic techniques.
-Recent technological breakthroughs now enable endoscopist to visualize the small bowel and perform endoscopic interventions.
+Recent technological breakthroughs now enable endoscopists to visualise the small bowel and perform endoscopic interventions.
 There are 2 methods to access the small bowel: Capsule Endoscopy, and Deep Enteroscopy.
 The doctor should be able to discuss with the patient which method is more suitable for the specific clinical situation.

-Capsule Endoscopy utilizes a pill-sized camera with its own light source to visualize the small bowel as it travels through it.
-The capsule is the size of a large pill, and be easily swallowed in the doctor’s office.
-Once it enters the digestive system, it will capture images of the digestive system and transmit them wirelessly to a data recorder worn by the patient.
+Capsule Endoscopy utilises a pill-sized camera with a light source to visualise the small bowel as it travels through it.
+The capsule is the size of a large pill and can be easily swallowed in the doctor’s office.
+Once it enters the digestive system, it will capture images of the digestive system and transmit these images wirelessly to a data recorder worn by the patient.
 The patient will not feel the capsule and can proceed with his daily activities.
-The capsule will not be digested or absorbed, and will eventually pass out through a bowel movement.
-The capsule is single-use and lasts up to 16 hours, which is usually sufficient to visualize the entire small bowel.
+The capsule will not be digested or absorbed and will eventually pass out through a bowel movement.
+The capsule is single-use and lasts up to 16 hours, which is usually sufficient to visualise the entire small bowel.
 The data in the recorder is then downloaded to a computer for the doctor to view.

 Deep enteroscopy is a technique that allows the doctor to advance a long endoscope into the small bowel for diagnostic and therapeutic purposes.
-The technique utilizes a device such as a balloon or spiral overtube to enable to doctor to advance through the long and mobile small bowel.
-The endoscope can be passed through the mouth (antegrade enteroscopy) to access the upper small bowel, or through the anus (retrograde enteroscopy) to access the lower small bowel.
-Specialized long accessories enable the doctor to perform endoscopic interventions through the long endoscope These include tissue biopsy, polyp resection, tissue ablation, dilation of strictures and removal of foreign objects.
+The technique utilises a device such as a balloon or spiral overtube to enable doctors to advance through the long and mobile small bowel.
+The endoscope can be passed through the mouth (antegrade enteroscopy) to access the upper small bowel or through the anus (retrograde enteroscopy) to access the lower small bowel.
+Specialised long accessories enable the doctor to perform endoscopic interventions through the long endoscope These interventions include tissue biopsy, polyp resection, tissue ablation, dilation of strictures and removal of foreign objects.

-Small bowel endoscopy is most commonly used for the following cases:
+Small Intestine Endoscopy is most commonly used for the following cases:

 - Evaluation and sampling of abnormal areas in the small bowel detected on other scans.